NikkaLuna/Bootstrap/README.md

 Using Bootstrap, this project depicts a fictitious website for Adhoc, an office administration website.

-This Bootstrap code demonstrates the use of a Jumbotron, Card, and a Carousel.
+This code demonstrates the use of a Jumbotron, Card, and a Carousel within the website.